...

 Stop 2: Tateyama Station (立山駅)

-After you get off the train at Tateyama Station, go straight up one level and queue for the cable car if the cable car you reserve departs next.
+After getting off the train at Tateyama Station, proceed straight up one level and queue for the cable car if your reserved cable car departs next.

-If you need to change the boarding time or have other ticket-related issues, there are two Tateyama Kurobe Alpine Ticket Sales Counters you can utilize.
-The first one is at the right of the ticket gate on B1, and the other one is at the back of the shop on the first level.
+If you need to change your boarding time or have other ticket-related issues, there are two Tateyama Kurobe Alpine Ticket Sales Counters you can utilize.
+The first one is located to the right of the ticket gate on B1, and the other is situated at the back of the shop on the first level.

 You can refer to the station map HERE.

-Here start your 7-minute cable car ride to Bijodaira (美女平)!
+Here starts your 7-minute cable car ride to Bijodaira (美女平)!

 Please follow others and queue to board the cable car.

-Tip: When boarding the cable car, don’t sit on the seats but go straight to the front of the cable car to enjoy the panorama view on the way to Bijodaira!
+Tip: When boarding the cable car, don’t sit on the seats; instead, go straight to the front to enjoy the panoramic view on the way to Bijodaira!

 Stop 3: Bijodaira Station (美女平)